-- Enjoy learning from others
+- Value open dialogue and enjoy learning from others

 How do Circles work?

-What does a Circle Leader do?
+What do Circle Leaders do?

 “Thank you for hosting us last night.
 More importantly, thank you for having the vision to organize this group.
 I can’t tell you how inspiring it is to have an outlet for intelligent, constructive and educational conversation about the serious issues we all face today.
 For so long, I have silently worried about where our state and country is headed and, as an individual, the problem seems overwhelmingly impossible to tackle.
 With others, there is strength and power – both in ideas and actions – and, suddenly, the potential for change seems very possible.

-I thoroughly enjoyed meeting you and all of the wonderful women of Rose Friedman.
 I look forward to exploring issues and identifying ways we can all pitch in to make a difference.”